Canada Not-for-Profit Corporations Act

 The Canada Not-for-Profit Corporations Act (“Canada NFP Act”) became effective October 17, 2011 and was developed to promote accountability, transparency and good corporate governance for the not-for-profit sector.
 This was considered a necessary modification, as not-for-profit (NFP) corporations incorporated under federal legislation have been abiding by an act which is approximately 95 years old.

-A major change in provision is the classification of a NFP corporation as being either a soliciting corporation or a non-soliciting corporation.
+A major change in provision is the classification of a not-for-profit corporation as being either a soliciting corporation or a non-soliciting corporation.

 Additional requirements for soliciting corporations

-• Subject to stricter financial statement review requirements (see below).
+- Subject to stricter not-for-profit organization financial reporting requirements (see below).

-• Upon dissolution and liquidation, they must distribute remaining assets to qualified donee(s).
+- Upon dissolution and liquidation, they must distribute remaining assets to qualified donor(s).

-• If annual revenue is less than or equal to $50K, the NFP corporation must perform a review engagement, but members can pass an ordinary resolution to require an audit instead.
-However, a compilation may be performed in lieu of a review if members unanimously waive the appointment of the public accountant at the annual meeting;
+If annual financial revenue is less than or equal to $50K, the not-for-profit corporation must perform a review engagement, but members can pass an ordinary resolution to require an audit instead.
+However, a compilation may be performed in lieu of a review if members unanimously waive the appointment of the public accountant at the annual meeting.

-• If annual revenue is between $50K and $250K, the NFP corporation can waive the audit requirement by passing a special resolution and perform a review engagement instead;
+If annual revenue is between $50K and $250K, the not-for-profit corporation can waive the audit requirement by passing a special resolution and perform a review engagement instead.

-• If annual revenue is greater than $250K, the performance of an audit engagement is mandatory.
+If annual financial revenue is greater than $250K, the performance of an audit engagement is mandatory.

 In all circumstances, it is required that the members appoint a public accountant at each annual meeting, or waive appointment by annual unanimous resolution in cases where a compilation engagement is desired.

-• Added provisions for amending a corporation’s articles and, in certain cases, its by-laws are available.
+Added provisions for amending a corporation’s articles and, in certain cases, its by-laws are available.
+Other added provisions include:

 To assist NFP corporations with the continuance procedures required for transition, the Director has released: